saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ### `platformVersion`

-__Description__: Request a device with a specific platform version.
+__Description__: Request that the device matches a specific platform version.

 __Type__:  *string*